Prof. Mark Nelson, Spring 2025

 Course overview, formalities, etc. Intro to AI as a field, and some of its history and major schools of thought.
 Relationship to other fields such as cognitive science, statistics, game theory, logic, operations research, linguistics, and philosophy.

 A hallmark of AI is very general approaches, versus problem-specific algorithms.
+Can we do better than brute-force search without getting too problem specific?
 Here we look at general ways of formulating and solving decision-making problems.
-Goal-directed planning; uninformed search; heuristic search.
-Breadth-first, depth-first, iterative-deepening, and A* search.
-A look at state space size and scaling.
+Goal-directed planning; A* heuristic search; Monte Carlo tree search.

 Week 4: Adversarial search

 What happens if there's an opponent actively working against us?
+Then things become recursive: I want to anticipate what they'll do and vice versa.
 Minimax criterion for optimal zero-sum adversarial decision making.
-Alpha-beta search; Monte Carlo tree search.
-Variants such as negamax, graph search, etc. Some history on the outsized role of chess in 20th-century AI, and Go and real-time videogames as successors.
+Alpha-beta search and variants (negamax, graph search, etc.).
+Some history on the outsized role of chess in 20th-century AI, and Go and real-time videogames later on.

 Week 5: Reinforcement learning (RL)

-So far we've been searching for optimal actions given a known environment (or at least a model of one).
+So far we've been searching for optimal actions given a known environment.
 An alternate approach is to learn directly from experience.
 Introduction to the Markov decision process (MDP) formalism; policy and value functions; and several RL algorithms.
 Examples in the Gymnasium RL framework.

 Week 6: Deep reinforcement learning